 \subsection{Semi-automatic Construction of the Meteorological Knowledge Base}

 The Guideline Library characterizes the shared patterns of which meteorological indices and meteorological figures should be prioritized for different extreme weather types, and provides them as structured entries that the Decomposer can retrieve during task planning.
-As shown in Figure 1, each entry includes four dimensions: the knowledge category, such as dynamics, thermodynamics, or moisture, the modality, either Index or Figure, the set of applicable weather types, including gale, rainstorm, cold wave, heat wave, and snowstorm, and a standardized description that explains the physical meaning of the index or figure and its diagnostic value.
+As shown in \cref{fig1}, the Guideline Library encompasses information across four dimensions: the knowledge category, such as dynamics, thermodynamics, or moisture; the modality, either Index or Figure; the set of applicable weather types, including gale, rainstorm, cold wave, heat wave, and snowstorm; and a standardized description that explains the physical meaning of the index or figure and its diagnostic value.